danbev/learning-ai/notes/mrkl.md

 ## Modular Reasoning, Knowledge and Language (MRKL)
 [Modular Reasoning, Knowledge and Language] (MRKL, pronouned as "mircle").

-Although Language Models include Language i the name and hence we think about text the Large Language Models (LLM) are not really about text per say.
+Although Language Models include Language in the name and hence we think about text the Large Language Models (LLM) are not really about text per say.
 They are multimodel in that they can take in any kind of input and produce any kind of output.
 The input can be text, images, audio, video, etc. The output can be text, images, audio, video, etc.

 I liked the following quote from the paper:
 ```
 While LMs indeed model syntax, and other linguistic elements, their most
 striking feature is that they model the world, as described by the data on which
-they were trained
+they were trained.
 ```
-And the paper goes on to say that perphaps the should be called language and knowledge models.
+And the paper goes on to say that perhaps they, LLMs, should be called language and knowledge models.

 LLMs are trained with a corpus of data which has been gathered from different resources.
 Events that happen after the training of the model are not part of